C-Accel-CRIPT/sdk-archive/docs/tutorial/tutorial.md

 ### Launch python interpreter

-Open a terminal on your computer, I will be using Windows Powershell, and start the python interpreter by typing python
+Open a terminal on your computer, I will be using Windows Powershell in this tutorial.
+Start the python interpreter by typing python

 #### Example
 My Input: